alex-e-leon/print-tree/README.md

 #### printNode: function(node: *): string | function(node: *, branch: string): null

-An optional function to customize the output.
+A function to customize the output.
-By default `print-tree` will `console.log` the object keys of any nested objects.
-To change this behaviour you can pass in either:
+You can pass in either:

 - a function that takes the current node and returns the string representation.
 - a function that takes the current node and the branchGraphic and returns nothing -